How To Make Garlic Confit | Easy And Delicious

 What is garlic confit used for?

 You can add a clove into salad dressings, use it to make garlic bread, add some to your mashed potatoes (delicious!), blend some into your soup, or even mix it into pasta.
-I also add a clove or two along with some of the oil into my nourishing bowls.
+I also add a clove or two along with some of the oil into nourishing bowls.

 Can you get botulism from garlic confit?

-Watch How To Make This Garlic Confit
+How To Make Garlic Confit | Easy And Delicious

 Garlic confit combines some of the most delicious flavours to produce a spreadable garlic and flavoured oil you'll want to use on everything.
-Recipe video is above!

 Print